Captive portal: Implementation

 There are various ways to implement a captive portal.

 HTTP redirect

 A common method is to direct all World Wide Web traffic to a web server, which returns an HTTP redirect to a captive portal.
 When a modern, Internet-enabled device first connects to a network, it sends out an HTTP request to a detection URL predefined by its vendor and expects an HTTP status code 200 OK or 204 No Content.
-If the device receives a HTTP 200 status code, it assumes it has unlimited internet access.
-Captive portal prompts are displayed when you are able to manipulate this first HTTP message to return a HTTP status code of 302 (redirect) to the captive portal of your choice. specifies 511 Network Authentication Required code.
+If the device receives an HTTP 2xx status code, it assumes it has unlimited internet access.
+Captive portal prompts are displayed if the device receives a 302 redirect status code to the captive portal instead. specifies the 511 Network Authentication Required status code.

 ICMP redirect

 Client traffic can also be redirected using ICMP redirect on the layer 3 level.

 Redirect by DNS

 When a client requests a resource on a remote host by name, DNS is queried to resolve that hostname.
 In a captive portal, the firewall will make sure that only the DNS server(s) provided by the network's DHCP can be used by unauthenticated clients (or, alternatively, it will forward all DNS requests by unauthenticated clients to that DNS server).
 This DNS server will return the IP address of the captive portal page as a result of all DNS lookups.

 In order to perform redirection by DNS the captive portal uses DNS hijacking to perform an action similar to a man-in-the-middle attack.
 To limit the impact of DNS poisoning, a TTL of 0 is typically used.